First weeks as a single parent: feelings and challenges

 To start with, it might be enough just to get by, doing what needs to be done and dealing with your emotions.
 It’s fine to stay in coping mode for a while.
 Here are some suggestions to help you get through the first days and weeks.

 Reach out for support

 Your family and friends can be lifelines.
 If you can’t get support from them, seek out other single parents, or neighbours.
 Try chatting to people at your child’s child care centre, playgroup or school, or your community health centre.
-You could try sharing ideas and experiences in our online forum for mums or online forum for dads.
+You could also meet other single parents and share ideas and experiences by joining an online or a face-to-face support group.

 Take time to adjust